JuelHossain/aesthetikos-server/README.md

-# mobile reseller server side
+# Aesthikos A Aesthetic product reselling website.

-## this is the server side of mobile reseller website
+## and this is the server of the website

 - express js used
 - dotenv used